Victorinox Fibrox 10" Chef's Knife

 - Looking for luxury aesthetics and premium materials

-Is the Victorinox Fibrox Pro 10" chef's knife worth the money?
+Is the Victorinox Fibrox 10" chef's knife worth the money?

 Should I get the 10" or 8" Victorinox chef's knife?

-How do I sharpen the Victorinox Fibrox Pro knife?
+How do I sharpen the Victorinox Fibrox knife?

 Can I put the Victorinox Fibrox knife in the dishwasher?